wavlake/wavlake-ws/README.md

 ## Development

-wavlake-ws is built on the [Express](https://expressjs.com/) javascript framework and runs on a sqlite3 database by default.
+wavlake-ws is built on the [Express](https://expressjs.com/) javascript framework and runs on a Postgres database using knexjs as an interface.

 `lnd` is required with access to macaroon and tls cert for host.
 [Polar](https://lightningpolar.com/) works well as a local development backend.